todar/VBA-Style-Guide/README.md

 ## Variables

   <a name="declare-variables-where-used"></a><a name="2.1"></a>
-  - [2.1](#declare-variables-where-used") Declare variables next to where they are going to be used, within reason.
+  - [2.1](#declare-variables-where-used") Declare and assign variables next to where they are going to be used, but place them in a reasonable place..

   > Why?
 This makes maintaing the code much easier.
 When you have a wall of declarations at the top of a procedure it is difficult modify and refactor if needed.
 Also, you have to scroll up and down to see if a variable is used or not.
   ```vb